mklabs/mincerize/readme.md

                       sourcemap is rewritten to remove this prefix value.
                       Also used to figure out the original `inSourceMap` when parsed from input and `sourceMappingURL` end of file.
-  - format          - Only used when using esprima / escodegen based generation.
-Maps the escodegen `format` options.
-  - compiler        - The compiler to use, one of `uglifyjs` or `esmangle` (default: uglifyjs).
-Notice uglifyjs based output is more reliable, with full support for `inSourceMap` and loc mapping.
-  - css             - When set to true, defines the type extension to `.css`
-  - cssDebugHost    - When defined, prefix filename location with this URL and use the HTTP protocol instead of `file://`
-  - cssDebugPrefix  - Only used when `cssDebugHost` is defined, acts like `sourceMapPrefix`, rewrites the debug info to remove the relevant prefix path from output.
-This should be relative to the defined host.

 ### MinmapStream#prefix